 Feasibility Study Documents

 The Delta Flood Risk Management Assessment District Feasibility Study is being developed in collaboration with State agencies, local reclamation districts, Delta landowners and businesses, and other stakeholders.
 During 2016 and 2017 there were several discussion drafts and the Commission received several public comment letters.

 - December 29, 2017 draft of final report (PDF)

-- February 2, 2018 Subcommittee Meeting’s Staff Report with the suggested text for the Commission’s transmittal letter
+- February 2, 2018 Subcommittee Meeting’s Staff Report (PDF) with the suggested text for the Commission’s transmittal letter

 - April 17, 2017 red-line draft (PDF) of final report